isomerpages/moe-sls/_teacher-user-guide/Organise/(A1) Create Class Groups (New).md

 <ol>
 <li>On the Class Group page, select the relevant <strong>Class Group card</strong>.</li>
 <li>Click the <strong>Admin</strong> Tab, followed by <strong>View &amp; Edit</strong>.</li>
-<li>In the <strong>Edit Details</strong> subpage, you can enter a brief description of your Class Group, and add teachers and students.
+<li>In the <strong>Edit Details</strong> subpage, you can change the Name, enter a brief description of your Class Group, add a group image, change the Group type or Expiry Academic Year and add teachers and students.
 If it is a Group created within SLS, you can also select a Subject and Level from the respective dropdown lists.</li>
 <p><u>Note</u>: Tagging a Subject and Level to a Class Group will allow teachers and students to view the Learning Progress of this Class Group.</p>
 <li>Click <strong>Save</strong> to confirm your changes, followed by <strong>X</strong>.</li>
 </ol></ol>